ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 ## Uploading a Project

 With a local Git repository, you have a saved record of the different stages of a project.
-To back it up online, and to make it so that you can download the project onto different machines easily, you will need a **remote repository**, which will be another copy of the project files, and the record of the changes, hosted online.
+To back it up online, and to make it so that you can download the project onto different machines easily, you will need a **remote repository**, which will be another copy of the project files, and the record of the changes hosted online.

 ### Create a Remote Repository